Bergen Light Rail

-Bergen Light Rail (Bybanen) is a light rail system in Bergen, Norway.
+Bergen Light Rail (Bybanen) is a light rail system in Bergen Municipality, Norway.
 The first stage of the project was a twenty-station stretch between the city center and Nesttun, where the first 15 stations comprising a 9.8 km stretch opened in 2010, and the second was a 3.6 km stretch from Nesttun to Lagunen which opened in June 2013.
 A third stretch from Lagunen to Bergen Airport, Flesland opened in 2017.
 A second line opened between Kaigaten and Fyllingsdalen on 21 November 2022.
 Further plans for the project involve mooted extensions to Åsane and Storavatnet.

 Plans for rail transit have existed since the 1970s, following closure of the Bergen Tramway in 1965.
 A rapid transit design was first discarded, and in the 1990s a light rail line was proposed.
 The decision to start construction was made in 2005.
 The first stage was built by the municipality, with financing from the state and the toll road ring based on an agreement known as the Bergen Program.
 Ownership, maintenance and further extensions and vehicles are the responsibility of Hordaland County Municipality through its wholly owned subsidiary Bybanen AS.
 Operation is governed by public service obligation contracts issued by the county public transport authority Skyss.
 From 2010 to 2017 the line and its 20 Variobahn trams are operated by Keolis Norge (formerly Fjord1 Partner).